chrisnoonan98675/site/xl-release/how-to/using-the-xfile-view.markdown

 ---
-title: Using the Xfile view
+title: Using the Releasefile view
 categories:
 - xl-release
 subject: